-Living in a community property state may not make a difference to you if you’re single, but it might if you’re married or planning to be soon.
-Community property states handle the division of assets and debts in a marriage differently than equitable distribution states.
+If you live in a community property state, it could affect the way your finances are split up following a divorce.
+More specifically, states that use community property laws handle the division of specific types of assets and debts much differently than equitable distribution states.
 While you may plan to live happily ever after with your spouse, it’s important to understand how you could be affected by the property division laws in your state if divorce becomes a reality.

 What Does Community Property Mean?